open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/README.rst.txt

      $ python3 builder.py -v 3 -f usecases/video-streaming.yml

 .. note::
-   This multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** etc., Also, it doesn't work for cases without ``-f`` switch too.
-In other words, only the above example works with ``-v`` taking in any +ve number
+   This multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** and so on.
+Also, it doesn't work for cases without ``-f`` switch.
+In other words, only the above example works with ``-v`` taking in any +ve number.
+To learn more about using this feature with the DiscoverHistory tool, see `Multi-instance feature support for the builder script with the DiscoverHistory tool <https://github.com/open-edge-insights/eii-tools/blob/master/DiscoverHistory/README.md#multi-instance-feature-support-for-the-builder-script-with-the-discoverhistory-tool>`_.

 Running builder to generate benchmarking configs: